teejcoder/colourfully/README.md

 # Acknowledgements

-Thanks to Microsoft Azure for providing the robust tools and APIs that made this functionality possible.
-Their comprehensive services enabled seamless integration and enhanced the project's capabilities in image analysis.
+Thanks to Microsoft for providing the API.

 # Contact